jarro2783/cxxopts/README.md

 writing it on the command line as `--option` would give the value `"implicit"`, and writing `--option=another` would give it the value `"another"`.

+Note that the default and implicit value is always stored as a string, regardless of the type that you want to store it in.
+It will be parsed as though it was given on the command line.

 # Linking

 This is a header only library.